Jarrod Dicker

 Jarrod Dicker (born March 9, 1985) is a writer, entrepreneur and technology executive.
 He is currently the chief executive officer of Po.et, a decentralized media technology company.
 Dicker is credited with bringing blockchain technology to the media and advertising space.
 He formerly led innovation at the Washington Post, and held similar roles at RebelMouse, Time Inc. and the Huffington Post.

 Early life and education

 Dicker earned a BA from Rutgers University, majoring in English Literature.
 At Rutgers, he wrote for the school paper, The Daily Targum.

 Career

 Writing

 In 2009, Dicker served as the deputy editor of Stay Thirsty Media, an online music magazine.
 There he interviewed over 100 artists, including Dave Davies of the Kinks, Bill Ward of Black Sabbath, Greg Ginn of Black Flag and more.

 Dicker also wrote for Relix Magazine, Jambase.com and Jambands.com.

 The Washington Post

 Dicker joined the Washington Post in 2013 to lead their innovation unit and founded their research and development team, RED.
-There he was credited with turning around the Washington Post's advertising and technology business.
+There he was credited with turning around the Washington Posts advertising and technology business.